-- With or without an operator in the seat, the engine starts with the Forward Speed Control (FSC) and/or the PTO engaged. - With an operator in the seat, the engine starts but dies soon after the Forward Speed Control (FSC) or PTO is engaged. - Without an operator in the seat, the engine continues to run with the Forward Speed Control (FSC) and/or PTO engaged. - With an operator in the seat, the Forward Speed Control (FSC) and PTO disengaged, but the starter is not engaging.
+- With or without an operator in the seat, the engine starts with the Forward Speed Control (FSC) and/or the PTO engaged. - With an operator in the seat, the engine starts but dies soon after the Forward Speed Control (FSC) or PTO is engaged. - Without an operator in the seat, the engine starts and continues to run with the Forward Speed Control (FSC) and/or PTO engaged. - With an operator in the seat, the Forward Speed Control (FSC) and PTO disengaged, but the starter will not engage.